- Twitch is a popular streaming website dedicated to and made by gamers.

 After doing that, your webcam and microphone should be perfectly synced with the game audio.
 This might be a crude workaround, but several users reported that it worked for them, so you might want to try it out.

-Solution 11 – Try viewing the steam in Incognito mode
+11. Try viewing the stream in Incognito mode

 - Click the Menu icon in the top right corner of your browser.